An asymptotic distribution theory for Eulerian recurrences with applications: Non-normal limit laws

-\end{lmm} Starting with the recurrence \eqref{Qnm-fm} and the mean, we can derive asymptotic approximations to $Q_{n,m}$ and then conclude the limit laws by the method of moments.
-Unlike normal limit laws, there is no need to center the random variables, which makes the calculations simpler; on the other hand, the expressions for the limiting moments are generally more involved (than those in the normal cases).
+\end{lmm} Starting with the recurrence \eqref{Qnm-fm} and the mean, we can derive asymptotic approximations to $\overbar{P}_{n,m}$ successively by induction for $m\ge2$, and then conclude the limit laws by the method of moments.
+Unlike normal limit laws, there is no need to center the random variables, which makes the calculations simpler; however, the expressions for the limiting moments are generally more involved (than those in the normal cases).